Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 http://ibm-acpi.sf.net/

-This is a Linux driver for the IBM and Lenovo ThinkPad laptops.
-It supports various features of these laptops which are accessible through the ACPI and ACPI EC framework, but not otherwise fully supported by the generic Linux ACPI drivers.
+This is a Linux driver for the woke IBM and Lenovo ThinkPad laptops.
+It supports various features of these laptops which are accessible through the woke ACPI and ACPI EC framework, but not otherwise fully supported by the woke generic Linux ACPI drivers.

 This driver used to be named ibm-acpi until kernel 2.6.21 and release 0.13-20070314.
-It used to be in the drivers/acpi tree, but it was moved to the drivers/misc tree and renamed to thinkpad-acpi for kernel 2.6.22, and release 0.14.
+It used to be in the woke drivers/acpi tree, but it was moved to the woke drivers/misc tree and renamed to thinkpad-acpi for kernel 2.6.22, and release 0.14.
 It was moved to drivers/platform/x86 for kernel 2.6.29 and release 0.22.